Atrial fibrillation: Electrophysiology

 In a heart with AF, the increased calcium release from the sarcoplasmic reticulum and increased calcium sensitivity can lead to an accumulation of intracellular calcium and causes downregulation of L-type calcium channels.
 This reduces the duration of action potential and the refractory period, thus favoring the conduction of re-entrant waves.
 Increased expression of inward-rectifier potassium ion channels can cause a reduced atrial refractory period and wavelength.
-The abnormal distribution of gap junction proteins such as GJA1 (also known as Connexin 43), and GJA5 (Connexin 40) causes non-uniformity of electrical conduction, thus causing the arrhythmia.
+The abnormal distribution of gap junction proteins such as GJA1 (also known as connexin 43), and GJA5 (connexin 40) causes non-uniformity of electrical conduction, thus causing the arrhythmia.

 AF can be distinguished from atrial flutter (AFL), which appears as an organized electrical circuit usually in the right atrium.
 AFL produces characteristic saw-toothed F-waves of constant amplitude and frequency on an ECG, whereas AF does not.
 In AFL, the discharges circulate rapidly at a rate of 300 beats per minute (bpm) around the atrium.
 In AF, there is no such regularity, except at the sources where the local activation rate can exceed 500 bpm.
 Although AF and atrial flutter are distinct arrhythmias, atrial flutter may degenerate into AF, and an individual may experience both arrhythmias at different times.

 Although the electrical impulses of AF occur at a high rate, most of them do not result in a heartbeat.
 A heartbeat results when an electrical impulse from the atria passes through the atrioventricular (AV) node to the ventricles and causes them to contract.
 During AF, if all of the impulses from the atria passed through the AV node, there would be severe ventricular tachycardia, resulting in a severe reduction of cardiac output.
 This dangerous situation is prevented by the AV node since its limited conduction velocity reduces the rate at which impulses reach the ventricles during AF.

 Diagnosis

+Atrial fibrillation is diagnosed on an electrocardiogram (ECG/EKG).
 The evaluation of atrial fibrillation involves a determination of the cause of the arrhythmia, and classification of the arrhythmia.
-Diagnostic investigation of AF typically includes a complete history and physical examination, ECG, transthoracic echocardiogram, complete blood count, and serum thyroid stimulating hormone level.
+Diagnostic investigation of AF typically includes a complete medical history and physical examination, ECG, transthoracic echocardiogram and blood tests.